This guide captures the baseline operating model we recommend for production usage.Documentation Index

 Checkpoint-per-prompt

-Create a checkpoint after each user prompt.
-This gives you a clean timeline of intent, makes undo/redo straightforward, and lets you restore the repository to a known good state if a later step goes wrong.
-Recommended for:- conversational coding agents,
+Create a new change (and move the session bookmark to it) after each user prompt.
+This gives you a clean timeline of intent, makes undo/redo straightforward, and lets you restore the repository to a known good state if a later step goes wrong.- conversational coding agents,

 - iterative content generation,